-During 2011, Board members shared reading materials on a variety of subject matters that one or more directors or management thought might be of relevance to other directors including governance best practices, developments in securities law and matters specific to our business.
+During 2012, Board members shared reading materials on a variety of subject matters that one or more directors or management thought might be of relevance to other directors including governance best practices, developments in securities law and matters specific to our business.

-Also during 2011, directors interacted with management on multiple occasions where they were presented updates on strategy implementation, risk evaluation, new technology and strategic opportunities.
-One of the meetings of the Board was held in China where directors had the opportunity to see first-hand the capabilities of two of the Corporation's R&D centers.
+Also during 2012, directors interacted with management on multiple occasions where they were presented updates on strategy implementation, risk evaluation, new technology, product demonstrations and strategic opportunities.